-Head over to the South Side and explore Wong Chuk Hang’s eclectic mix of restaurants, bars, shops and more…
+Head over to the South Side and explore Wong Chuk Hang’s eclectic mix of restaurants, shops, breweries and more…

 At first glance, the industrial district on the south side of Hong Kong Island doesn’t look like it has much of a scene.
 But give this bustling neighbourhood a chance and you’ll find unique restaurants, bars, shops and showrooms, gyms, galleries and event spaces hidden in the ex-factory spaces.
 So, whether you’re a weekday worker or simply haven’t found a reason to venture on the South Island MTR Line yet, here are just some of the reasons we’re buzzing about Wong Chuk Hang…